 A time for change

-We believe in transformative education that is based on risk-taking, creativity and engagement, and we have the tools and the passion to help schools and universities inspire students to take charge of their own future.
+Transformative education is based on risk-taking, creativity and engagement.
+With over 200 teachers having gone through our training programs, we are confident that we have the tools and the passion to help schools and universities inspire students to take charge of their own future.

 How familiar does this sound: deliver - write - echo?